House1993/PythonTrafficCheck/README.md

 # Traffic_check
-Matching the route of a truck on OSM and check it is whether over speed or over weight.
+Matching the route of a truck on OSM and check whether it is over speed.

-Now I have finished the preparing work.
-That is cut the map into grids and every grid has some nodes and segments(part of ways).

-And we are trying to make the route match the map's ways.
+Code
+-pretreatment.py
+Get the ways information and cut the map into grids.
+-solve.py
+Select the routes that describes the truck moving , match the routes on OSM and check whether the truck is over speed.
+-util.py
+some utilites